Marco935728/energy-aware-robotic-arm/physics/Jacobin_note.md

 scope of this derivation — shows that joint torques and end-effector forces are related through the transpose Jacobian: τ = Jᵀf.
 Thus, the energy intergal W = ∫τθ̇dt is related to the arm configuration, the jacobian matric determinesd how efficiently joint effort becomes  useful end-effector motion.Therefore, the RL agent also optimizes effort relative to the arm`s instantaneous configuration.

- The RL
-agent therefore does not just minimize raw torque, but implicitly optimizes effort relative to the arm's instantaneous configuration.
+Thus, the RL agent will not only minimize raw torque, but optimize the effort relatice to the arm geomtric configuration.

 [FK derivation →](FK_derivation.md)
 [IK derivation →](IK_derivation.md)